 How the February 2019 SSD Benefits Statistics Report Affects Beneficiaries

 The February 2019 SSD benefits statistics report shows yet another big drop in total beneficiaries.
 About 10,000 fewer disabled workers received SSD payments.
 However, the spouse category stayed flat.
-Children added another 2,000 claimants this month (twice as much as in January).
+Children added another 2,000 claimants this month (twice as much as January 2019).

 The SSA also removes fraudulent, disqualified and dead beneficiaries from the rolls between these monthly reports.

 February 2019 SSD Benefits Statistics: Looking Deeper at the Monetary Stats